Be Ready for a Fire Marshal Inspection: The Impact of NFPA Code Changes for Fire Systems

 - Correct any outstanding deficiencies across all NFPA disciplines prior to your next AHJ/Fire Marshal inspection.

 Keeping up with constant code changes can be a stressful, labor intensive task.
 With professional guidance, you can ensure your building’s fire and life safety systems are fully functional and compliant.

 PSI sets the standard for fire and life safety services in the Pacific Northwest

 Performance Systems Integrated (PSI) provides comprehensive fire and life services to schools, property management, hotels, hospitals, and other businesses.
 For nearly 20 years, we have helped companies throughout Oregon and Washington with monitoring, testing and inspecting, system maintenance, designs and installations, and code compliance consultations.

-Our certified staff are on-call 24/7 to handle any fire or life safety emergency service call.
-To find out more about preparing your building for a fire marshal inspection in the Pacific Northwest, call our Oregon/SW Washington Office at (503) 512-5812, or our Washington State Office at (425) 947-1149, or contact us online.
+Our certified staff is on-call 24/7 to handle any fire or life safety emergency service call.
+To find out more about preparing your building for a fire marshal inspection call our team at PSI today at 503.641.2222 or contact us online.